niraj17singh/CNN-on-MNIST-data/README.md

-# This is an implementation of CNN on MNIST data
+# This is a Matlab code for executing CNN on MNIST data